Community Health Leaders

 Last updated: September 2023

-In order to stay up to date on the best recipes, latest treatments, drug discovery, clinical studies and how to manage type 2 diabetes everyday Type2Diabetes.com brings you frequent articles, blogs, points of view and advice from leading nutritionists, certified diabetes educators, patient advocates and professional medical experts.
+In order to stay up to date on the best recipes, latest treatments, drug discovery, clinical studies and how to manage type 2 diabetes everyday Type2Diabetes.com brings you frequent articles, blogs, points of view and advice from leading nutritionists, certified diabetes educators, health leaders and professional medical experts.

 Jeanne Hecht, MPA, PMP

 Jeanne Hecht is Senior Vice President and Global Head of Site and Patient Networks at Quintiles, a position she was appointed to in October 2014.
 In this role, Jeanne is responsible for leading, implementing, and driving a site and patient network-centric global strategy that leverages leading-edge technology.
 Read more.